pragma-/Plang/README.md

 Boolean | false | 0
 Number | any value | that value
 String | "" | 0
-String | "X" | if "X" begins with a Number then its value otherwise 0
+String | "X" | if "X" begins with a Number then its value, otherwise 0

 Converting from `Number` with value N to type T produces a T with the following values: